 - A: Certain conditions can be treated or managed to prevent vision loss.
 If you are at risk of any eye conditions, speak with your eye doctor about the best prevention plan for keeping your eyes healthy.

-serves patients from McDonough, Morrow, Ellenwood, and Jonesboro, all throughout Georgia.
+serves patients from McDonough, Stockbridge, Ellenwood, and Jonesboro, all throughout Georgia.